adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

-body:"gravitational waves"           | search for papers containing the phrase "gravitational waves" in the body of an article full:"gravitational waves"           | search for papers containing the phrase "gravitational waves" in a number of fields (title, abstract, body, acknowledgements and keywords) bibstem:ApJ                          | select papers published in a particular publication
+body:"gravitational waves"           | search for papers containing the phrase "gravitational waves" in the body of an article full:"gravitational waves"           | search for papers containing the phrase "gravitational waves" in a number of fields (title, abstract, body, acknowledgements and keywords) bibstem:ApJ                          | select papers published in a particular publication object:((SMC OR LMC) AND M31)        | using the SIMBAD object search, find papers tagged with either SMC or LMC and M31

 The rest of this page goes over the search syntax and fields indexed in our database.